IQSeC-Lab/McNdroid/concept-drift-adaptation/README.md

 ### All (Fusion) Modality (Chen)

 > **Note:** The `all` modality requires static, graph, and dynamic feature files to all be present and hash-aligned.
-This is the modality used in the provided `chen_combined.slurm`.
-It is more memory-intensive; 160 GB RAM is recommended on a cluster.
+It is more memory-intensive; 160 GB RAM is recommended.

 **Run 1 — seed 42:**
 ```bash